 What is cancer?

-Cancer is when cells in the body change and grow out of control.
+Cancer starts when cells in the body change (mutate) and grow out of control.
 Your body is made up of tiny building blocks called cells.
-Normal cells grow when your body needs them, and die when your body doesn't need them any longer.
+Normal cells grow when your body needs them and die when your body doesn't need them any longer.

 What is esophageal cancer?

-Esophageal cancer is cancer that starts in your esophagus.
+Esophageal cancer is cancer that starts in the cells that make up the lining of your esophagus.

 Understanding the esophagus

-The esophagus is a tube that makes up part of the digestive tract.
-It carries the food and liquid you eat from your throat to your stomach.
-In adults, it’s about 10 inches long.
-The esophagus is located behind the windpipe (trachea) and in front of your spine.
+The esophagus is a tube that's part of the digestive tract.
+It carries food and liquid from your mouth to your stomach.
+In adults, it’s about 10 to 13 inches (25 to 33 centimeters) long.
+The esophagus is behind the windpipe (trachea) and in front of your spine.